BalderHolst/chef/README.md

 # The Chef Language!

-Behold... this unfinished monster of a project: a language for expressing Factorio circuit networks.
+Behold... this unfinished monster of a project: *a language for expressing Factorio circuit networks*.
 Chef is a statically typed language that compiles into a blueprint string, ready to be pasted directly into Factorio!

 ## About the Repository